 - Loss of consortium

-How Much does a Lansing Car Accident Lawyer Cost?
+How Much Does it Cost to Hire a Lansing Car Accident Attorney?

-Our Lansing car accident lawyers understand that victims in these cases may find themselves in precarious financial situations.
-That is why we take all Lansing car accident cases on a contingency fee basis.
+We understand that victims in these cases may find themselves in precarious financial situations.
+That is why we take all car accident cases on a contingency fee basis per Michigan Court Rule 8.121.

-Schedule a Free Consultation With Experienced Lansing Car Accident Attorneys
+Schedule Your Free Consultation with an Experienced Lansing Car Accident Advocate Today

 We’re Experienced.
 We Care.